nexiality/documentation/release/nexial-core-v3.8.changelog.md

 #### Improvements
 - PolyMatcher: **NEW** matchers added
-  - [`HAS_LENGTH:`]: check that the target value contains specified length.
-For example, `HAS_LENGTH:5` means to check that the target value has a length of 5.
+  - [`LENGTH:`]: check that the target value contains specified length.
+For example, `LENGTH:5` means to check that the target value has a length of 5.
 One may prefix with a numeric comparator for added expressiveness.
-    For example, `HAS_LENGTH: >5` means to check that the target value has a length greater than 5.
+    For example, `LENGTH: >5` means to check that the target value has a length greater than 5.
   - [`NUMERIC:`]: perform numeric comparison so that `100` would be considered the same as `100.00`.
 For example, `NUMERIC:100.0` means to check that the target value has a numerical value of `100`.
 One may prefix with a numeric comparator for added expressiveness.
 For example, `NUMERIC: >= -5.01` means to check that the target value has a